MaraRinn/StarfieldOutpostCompendium/Starfield Resource Extraction.md

 - Head to Grimsey to craft 8 Nuclear Fuel Rods
 - Head to site to build reactor

+Of course there's also the option of setting up all the manufacturing lines at home base and just hauling the extracted materials there, building the reactor at home base then disassembling it which puts the components in your ship's hold.
+This won't work for mass production of Vytinium Fuel Rods for XP grinding, but more about that after the infrastructure to produce Advanced Reactors has been established.

 ## Industrial Liquid Extractors and Greenhouses

-The larger project ahead is producing advanced reactors.
+The larger project ahead is mass producing Vytinium Fuel Rods (an XP and money grind).
 For that project it would be nice to have better extraction technology.
 This immediate project is oriented towards producing Veryl-Treated Manifold and Substrate Molecule Sieve.
 These components allow construction of industrial liquid and gas extractors, and industrial greenhouses.
 These will be useful for materials such as Solvent.

 Note that for the quantities required in any playthrough it might be easier just buying the Substrate Molecule Sieve and Veryl-Treated Manifold from the stores that stock them.
 Setting up the outposts to collect the unique resources is extra labour.